osmo-tester/Macbook_Online_Store/cypress-art/README.md

 The expected result of the test run: 6 tests will pass and 1 (last) test will fail.

+**GitHub Actions**

+Stack of tests automaticly runing on GitHub Actions after each push or pull request.

 **What can be done:**

 - more functional and API tests can be added;